timescale/docs/timescaledb/getting-started/create-hypertable.md

 work efficiently with time-series data.
 It's good to remember that since TimescaleDB is PostgreSQL, all the regular PostgreSQL tables, indexes, etc. can be created right alongside your TimescaleDB hypertables.
-This makes creating and working with TimescaleDB tables fairly similar to how you would with just vanilla PostgreSQL.
+This makes creating and working with TimescaleDB tables similar to how you would with just vanilla PostgreSQL.

 ## Hypertables and chunks
 Hypertables and chunks make storing and querying times-series data fast at petabyte